-In July 2015, in the context of the requirements related to the procedure to list the Company on the stock market, the Board of Directors approved, subject to the favourable opinion issued by the independent directors and the Board of Statutory Auditors, the "Management of Related Party and Associated Party Transactions" Guidelines (RPT Guidelines).
+In July 2015, in the context of the requirements related to the procedure to list the Company on the stock market, the Board of Directors approved, subject to the favorable opinion issued by the independent directors and the Board of Statutory Auditors, the Guideline for the "Management of Transactions with Related and Connected Parties" (RPT Guidelines).
 The Guidelines were subsequently modified by the board in 2015, 2016, 2018, 2019 and most recently in June 2021.

-The RPT Guidelines will be revised every three years and they will be updated should any significant change occur in legislative provisions, or revisions in the organisational and governance model or the business model or in corporate strategies.
+The RPT Guidelines will be revised every three years and they will be updated should any significant change occur in legislative provisions, or revisions in the organizational and governance model or the business model or in corporate strategies.